fast-af/developer-portal-starter/developer-portal/for-developers/custom-integration/developer-tools/reference-implementation.md

    <embed src="/reusables/for-developers/_fast_app_id.md" />

-   - Copy your Token and put it somewhere safe (you will also need this later)
+   - Copy your API Token and put it somewhere safe (you will also need this later)

 6. **Business Verification**